 Music notes are the writing language for the music and learning how to read music notes is almost like learning how to read written words.
 Normal letters represent certain sounds that combining into words, and music notes represent tones that together give us music.

-Reading music notes is also important in order to play the music exactly the way it’s made, and I strongly recommend everyone playing an instrument to learn this skill.
+Reading music notes is also important to play the music exactly the way it’s made, and I strongly recommend everyone playing an instrument to learn this skill.
 Many people think that learning how to read music notes is complicated, but it does not need to be.
-I want to help you improve your skills and make you better playing other people’s music on your instrument.
+I will help you improve your skills and abilities to play other composers’ music on your musical instrument.